afalenski/frl-wordpress/_pages/fsklab.md

 Besides these three packages, MacOS requires also the XQuartz software which can be obtained at <a href="http://xquartz.macosforge.org">http://xquartz.macosforge.org</a>.

-The path to the R folder is: /Library/Frameworks/R.framework/Resources/
+The path to the R folder to be entered in KNIME (as described for WINDOWS) should be: /Library/Frameworks/R.framework/Resources/

 <h3>Installing R on Linux (Ubuntu)</h3>

-First, Linux requires some development libraries for the R packages which can be installed through apt-get in Ubuntu: sudo apt-get install libcurl4-openssl-dev libssl-dev libxml2-dev.
+First, Linux requires some development libraries for the R packages which can be installed through the apt-get command in the console under Ubuntu via: </br>
+sudo apt-get install libcurl4-openssl-dev libssl-dev libxml2-dev

-FSK-Lab requires the R packages: Rserve and miniCRAN, which may be installed with the install.packages() like in the installation for MacOS.
+Furthermore, FSK-Lab requires the R packages: 'Rserve' and 'miniCRAN', which may be installed with the install.packages() command:

+install.packages('Rserve')
+install.packages('miniCRAN')

-The path to the R folder is: /usr/lib/R
+The path to the R folder to be entered in KNIME (as described for WINDOWS) should be:
+/usr/lib/R

  <h3>Example files</h3>